pierclgr/SQuAD-Question-Answering/README.md

 # BERT-Question-Answering
-A question answering system based on BERT
+A question answering system based on BERT.